mmiraglio/DailyCodingProblem/README.md

 What if, instead of being able to climb 1 or 2 steps at a time, you could climb any number from a set of positive integers X?
 For example, if ``X = {1, 3, 5}``, you could climb 1, 3, or 5 steps at a time.

+## Problem 16: ##
+This problem was asked by Twitter.

+You run an e-commerce website and want to record the last N order ids in a log.
+Implement a data structure to accomplish this, with the following API:

+* ``record(order_id)``: adds the order_id to the log
+* ``get_last(i)``: gets the ith last element from the log. i is guaranteed to be smaller than or equal to N.

+You should be as efficient with time and space as possible.

 # Other Problems. #
 ## Stock Prices - Get Max Profit: ##
 First, I wanna know how much money I could have made yesterday if I'd been trading Apple stocks all day.